mui/mui-x/docs/data/data-grid/column-groups/column-groups.md

 ## Customize column group

-In addition to the `groupId`, and `children` properties which are mandatory, you can add extra properties to a column group object to customize it:
+In addition to the required `groupId` and `children`, you can add extra properties to a column group object to customize it:

 - `headerName`: the sting displayed instead of `groupId`.
 - `description`: a longer string displayed in a tooltip.